Juncker calls for more united EU under one leader

 Without specifically mentioning Hungary and Poland, Juncker warned the two countries to respect the rule of law, and the rulings of the European Court of Justice (ECJ).

-Recently, Poland has defied ECJ rulings on logging in the primeval Bialowieza forest, and Hungary has reneged on on EU migration quotas.
+Recently, Poland has defied ECJ rulings on logging in the primeval Bialowieza forest, and Hungary has reneged on EU migration quotas.

 "The judgements of the court have to be respected by all.
 To undermine them, or to undermine the independence of national courts, is to strip citizens of their fundamental rights," Juncker argued.